jake-knerr/chess/README.md

 #### Rules for how to arrange multiple values:

-- **When a node has multiple attributes, prefer to arrange them in alphabetical order.**
+- **When a node has multiple attributes, arrange them in any order.**
-- **When an attribute has multiple values, prefer to arrange them in alphabetical order.**
+- **When an attribute has multiple values, prefer to arrange them in any order.**

 These are defaults.
 Other rules in this document may specify more specific attribute ordering.

 > Why?
-Alphabetical order provides a predictable and searchable structure.
+Creating specific ordering rules creates a lot of overhead for very little gained.

 ```html
 <!-- discouraged -->